 As a self-proclaimed aficionado of slow metal here in the Village, I find sludge metal to be one of the more intriguing sub-genres.
 While it’s often described as a combination of doom metal and hardcore punk, the application of those influences can vary widely from artist to artist.
 Naturally, this leads to a diverse pool of artists that can be described as sludge.
 How else would you end up with bands like Melvins and Isis under the same umbrella?
 I’m not usually one to stress over the minutiae of hyper-specific sub-genres and when it comes to sludge, I tend to trust my ears and I know it when I hear it.
 All that being said, They Grieve bring some heavy sludge.
 Written by: The Administrator Drone: a severely underappreciated entity 'round these parts.
 There's something arresting and alluring about the promise of a sustained sound stretching forevermore into the abyss.
 But, despite the implicit draw, I seldom find myself submerged in the genre.
 One reliable exception to the trend is the work of Depression Quilt (which, as an aside, is in the running for my favorite band name of all time.)
 Depression Quilt notably mixes the dronier elements with a dark ambient vibe and flair for atmosphere, resulting in a sonic blend that handily avoids the doldrums of the component parts.
 It is a conglomerate that provides interesting soundscapes without demanding too much from the listener.
 2021's excellent [OVERLAPPING WHISPERS] spent a lot of time in rotation due to a unique ability to calm me down at a point in time when calm was an incredibly scarce resource.
 Needless to say, I was excited to hear that Depression Quilt was set to release a new album--and on the fantastic Trepanation Recordings, no less.
 And then when sirshannon asked for a track/music video premiere, I could hardly pass up the opportunity.
 And so here we are.
 Check out "The Walking Cure" from the forthcoming [INDISTINCT CLATTER CONTINUES] below!
 As always, we'll meet ye on the other side. |

-WELCOME!We provide thoughtful reviews of music that wakes us from slumber.
-Written by a highfalutin peasantry.
+WELCOME!We provide thoughtful reviews of the music that wakes us from slumber.
 Archives

-August 2024
+November 2024

 Categories